 Mezzanine Loans.
 In a mezzanine loan structure, a loan is made to a "mezzanine borrower" that is a direct or indirect equity owner of a mortgage borrower, and is secured by a pledge of the mezzanine borrower's equity ownership interests in the mortgage borrower (for example, partnership interests in a limited partnership or membership interests in a limited liability company).
 Mezzanine debt is not an obligation of the mortgage borrower and is not secured by the related mortgaged property.
 The mortgage loan documents generally prohibit the mortgage borrower from distributing any cash flow to the mezzanine borrower or its equity owners if any amounts due under the mortgage loan have not been paid.
 If the mezzanine borrower defaults on the mezzanine loan and the mezzanine lender forecloses on the pledged equity ownership interests, the mortgage borrower would continue to own the mortgaged property and to be obligated under the mortgage loan.
-However, if the mezzanine borrower owned a controlling interest in the mortgage borrower, there would be a change in control of the mortgage borrower because the mezzanine lender would become the direct or indirect equity owner of the mortgage borrower.
+However, if the mezzanine borrower owned a controlling interest in the mortgage borrower, there would be a change in control of the mortgage borrower.